edx/commerce-coordinator/README.rst

   # Make a new branch for your changes
   git checkout -b <your_github_username>/<short_description>

+  # Start redis and the webserver as in previous section

   # Run the tests and quality checks (before and after your changes)
   make validate